OBOFoundry/OBOFoundry.github.io/principles/fp-004-versioning.md

 Criteria for Review
 --------
-The released ontology MUST have a version IRI that MUST resolve to the indicated version of the ontology file.
+The released ontology MUST have a version IRI.
 The version IRI SHOULD follow a dated format (NS/YYYY-MM-DD/ontology.owl) OR follow a semantic versioning system (e.g., NS/NN.n/ontology.owl).

 [This check is automatically validated.](checks/fp_004)